-The first thing that we see of Silas is that he was a man of impeccable character.
-He is introduced to us in Acts 15 when the church at Jerusalem sent him and Judas, along with Paul and Barnabas, to Antioch to encourage the Gentile believers there.
-Our introduction to him is that he was a man of excellent character.
+The first thing we see of Silas is that he was a man of impeccable character.
+He is introduced to us in Acts 15 when the church at Jerusalem sends him and Judas along with Paul and Barnabas to Antioch to encourage the Gentile believers there.
+Our introduction to him is a man of excellent character.
 He was a chosen man.
 He met the qualifications of being blameless as a man of God.
 He was closely watched, and the apostles could say with confidence that Silas was chosen without reservation.
 He was a prophet of God’s Word.
-As a preacher, he knew that his words had no bearing on people if he did not practice what he preached.
+As a preacher, he knew his words had no bearing on people if he did not practice what he preached.
 He also was noted as a man who hazarded his life for the Lord Jesus.
 He knew what it meant to be “all in” for Jesus.
-We do not see anything negative about this man’s character.
 He was impeccable.

 We see the importance of Silas.

 Silas became an integral part of Paul’s missionary team.
 He had courageous resolve just as Paul did.
 He took a secondary role to Paul so that the gospel could be preached.
-He stood by Paul’s side including during a difficult beating and imprisonment at Philippi.
+He stood by Paul’s side, which included a difficult beating and imprisonment at Philippi.
 His attitude was, “If you can do it, so can I!”
 He encouraged Paul while on this journey.
 He preached with Paul while on this journey.
 He was persecuted with Paul while on this journey.
 Paul needed a man who could endure hardships, and Silas was that man.
 He lived up to the reputation that he hazarded his life for the Lord Jesus.
-Silas shared the same kind of spirit that Paul had and as things got rough on this second trip, that helped Paul immensely.
+Silas shared the same kind of spirit that Paul had, and as things got rough on this second trip, that helped Paul immensely.

 We see the impact of Silas.